wolfmanjm/kivy-smoothie-host/README.md

 Download from http://smoothieware.org/_media/bin/smoopi.img
 And image it to an sdcard using for instance https://www.balena.io/etcher/

-Once loaded boot into the sdcard, and then update rpi and smoopi...
+Once loaded boot into the sdcard, and then update raspbian stretch...

 * login in with username pi and password raspberry
 * sudo apt-get update
 * sudo apt-get upgrade
-* setup wifi using  sudo raspi-config
+* setup wifi using  ```sudo raspi-config```

-smoopi should run on bootup, so you will need to hook up a keyboard temporarily and stop it with sudo sv down /etc/service/smoopi so you can access the login and run raspi-config.
+smoopi should run on bootup, so you will need to hook up a keyboard temporarily and stop it with ```sudo sv down /etc/service/smoopi``` so you can access the login and run raspi-config.

-Once that is done restart smoopi with sudo sv up /etc/service/smoopi Once running use the System menu upgrade to fetch the latest smoopi.
+Once that is done restart smoopi with ```sudo sv up /etc/service/smoopi``` Once running use the System menu upgrade to fetch the latest smoopi.